uglycustard/buildergenerator/README.md

 - Ability to specify the output folder for the generated builder source files
 - Ability to ignore specified properties in a given class in the object graph
 - Ability to ignore specified classes in the object graph
+- Ability to configure BuilderGenerator to generate builders following the Generation Gap pattern (see "Best Practice" below)

 ##Usage